marcohenning/pyqtcaptcha/README.md

 This library was made to bring CAPTCHA support to PyQt desktop applications.
 While the measure is mostly used in web applications due to their ease of automation, desktop applications can also be automated using programs like AutoHotkey.
 This CAPTCHA widget is fully customizable from everything related to visuals to the difficulty of the tasks and helps protect your application from spam and abuse through automation.

-> **IMPORTANT:** <br>All images have been sourced from public domain video material and are not subject to copyright restrictions.
+> All images have been sourced from public domain video material and are not subject to copyright restrictions.

 ## Installation